 Precision Ag Irrigation Leadership (PAIL)

 AgGateway’s Precision Ag Council and the Northwest Energy Efficiency Alliance are co-sponsoring this cross-industry project that will help growers better manage water and energy use by integrating weather, soil, crop and other data from various hardware and software programs.
-The PAIL Project will improve irrigation by developing “a common set of data standards and protocols used across the ag industry,” said Terry Schlitz, PAIL Project chairperson.
 See the PAIL Project page.

 Standardized Precision Ag Data Exchange (SPADE)

 SPADE is addressing the problem of moving data from machine systems to farm management information systems (FMIS) and to other FMIS, so the farmer and ag retailer can improve decision-making and improve productivity.
-Participants have made great progress since the work began.
-A dedicated, cross-industry group is working on SPADE, including equipment manufacturers, ag input manufacturers, ag retailers and software companies.
-More than 30 companies are contributing to the SPADE project.
+See the SPADE Project page.

 Crop Protection Canada Connectivity (CPCC)